 Mr Marks holds a Bachelor of Commerce/Laws degree from the University of New South Wales.

 Patrick Allaway served on the Fairfax Board from April 2016, before moving on to the new board when Nine and Fairfax merged in December 2018.
-He has had 30 years’ experience in the global financial industry across capital markets, corporate advisory, derivatives, risk management, mergers and acquisitions, corporate and project finance, private equity and funds management.
+He has had 30 years’ experience in the global financial industry across capital markets and corporate advisory; and 16 years Non-Executive Director experience across property, retail, media, and finance.

 Mickie Rosen served on the Fairfax Board from March 2017, before moving on to the new board when Nine and Fairfax merged in December 2018.
-She has extensive operational, strategic, and investment experience at the intersection of media and technology.
-She has worked for both large established companies and early-stage start-ups.
-She currently advises a range of companies globally, is a Senior Adviser to Boston Consulting Group, and is a Director of Pandora Media in the USA.
+Ms Rosen has nearly three decades of strategy, operating, advisory, and investment experience at the intersection of media and technology.
+She has built and led businesses for iconic global brands such as Yahoo, Fox, and Disney, and early stage start-ups such as Fandango and Hulu.

 Catherine West was appointed to the Board in May 2016 as an independent, Non-Executive Director and is the Chair of the People & Remuneration Committee and a member of the Audit & Risk Management Committee.

 Ms West has more than 20 years of business and legal affairs experience in the media industry, both in Australia and the UK.
 Her most recent executive role was Director of Legal – Content Commercial and Joint Ventures for Sky Plc in the UK.
 In this role, she was responsible for all of Sky’s content relationships, distribution, commercial activities and joint ventures.

 A Graduate Member of the Australian Institute of Company Directors, Ms West is currently a non-executive director of Southern Phones, Vice-President of the Sydney Breast Cancer Foundation at Chris O’Brien Lifehouse and a director of the NIDA Foundation Trust.